hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 The devil comes in many guises — anger in the form of justice — passion in the form of duty.
 When it first comes, the man knows and then he forgets.
-Just as your pleaders' conscience; at first they know it is all Badmâshi (roguery), then it is duty to their clients; at last they get hardened.
+Just as your pleaders' conscience; at first they know it is all Badmāshi (roguery), then it is duty to their clients; at last they get hardened.

 Yogis live on the banks of the Narmada — the best place for them, because the climate is very even.
-Bhaktas live in Vrindâvana.
+Bhaktas live in Vrindāvana.

-Sipâhis (sepoys) die soon — nature is full of defect — the athletes die soon.
+Sipāhis (sepoys) die soon — nature is full of defect — the athletes die soon.
 The gentlemen class are the strongest, while the poor are the hardiest.
 Fruit diet may agree with a costive man.
 Civilised man needs rest for intellectual work.
 For food he has to take spices and